karpov-sv/stdpipe/doc/usage.rst

 We also have the `tutorial on injection of simulated stars <https://github.com/karpov-sv/stdpipe/blob/master/notebooks/simulated_stars.ipynb>`__ into the image and simple analysis of object detection efficiency.

 `One more tutorial <https://github.com/karpov-sv/stdpipe/blob/master/notebooks/image_stacking.ipynb>`__ shows how to do a simple image co-addition (stacking) with astrometric alignment.

+The *STDPipe* routines are also being heavily used as a processing backend for the `STDWeb (Simple Transient Detection for the Web) <https://github.com/karpov-sv/stdweb>`__  web application providing a convenient interactive environment for photometry and transient detection.